 - Conclusions based on the results and suggestions for measures to be taken.

 The abstract must fit on one page (font size 12, 2000–2500 characters without spaces).

-The Maturity Test is assessed by an instructor from the degree programme.
-The Maturity Test is graded as Pass/Fail.
-The Maturity Test is accepted by the Dean of Education.
+The Maturity Test is assessed by an instructor of the degree programme and accepted by the Dean of Education.